- Get Your Free Valuation

 Motherwell is very accessible by road with it being located next to the M74 motorway beside which leads to Cumbria and onto the M6.
 It is also located about 3 miles drives from the M8 motorway which runs between the two largest cities of Scotland, Glasgow and Edinburgh.

-In terms of house prices in Motherwell, Zoopla states that the average price for a property in April 2021 stands at £154,532.
+In terms of house prices by Estate Agents Motherwell, Zoopla states that the average price for a property in April 2021 stands at £154,532.
 Meanwhile flats sold in Motherwell for an average of £91,573.
 Rightmove states that properties in Motherwell had an overall average price of £149,965 over the last year.
 Motherwell properties offer great value for money with the average price slightly lower than the average for Scotland and North Lanarkshire.

 Get started on your journey to a fast, stress-free sale by filling in our quick form, and we’ll be in touch with next steps.